 May I say this to you, my non-Christian friend?
-I am so glad you are here today, and here's why.
-You are learning right now about the One who is life itself.
-If Jesus' claim is true, then so is this.
+We are so glad you are here today learning about the One who is life itself.
+And if Jesus' claim is true, then so is this.
 You need Jesus, because if you don't have Jesus, you don't have life.
-Real life, eternal life, is found only in the person who is life itself, and I pray you'll come to know Him today!
+Real life, eternal life, is found only in the person who is life itself, and we are a church are praying you'll come to know Him today!